Mathematical specification of hitomezashi designs: Introduction

 \section{Introduction}

-Fundamentally, \textit{sashiko} means `little stabs', referring to the act of pushing one's needle vertically through thick layers of cloth.
-In the contemporary world of global stitching practice there are basically four types of sashiko stitching in use: \textit{kogin/nanbu/sh\={o}nai sashiko} from the Northern Tohoku region of Japan, \textit{boro-zashi}, \textit{hitome-zashi} and \textit{moy\={o}-zashi}.
+The Japanese word {sashiko} literally means `little stabs', referring to the act of pushing one's needle vertically through thick layers of cloth.
+In the contemporary world of global stitching practice there are basically four types of sashiko stitching in use: {kogin/hishi/sh\={o}nai sashiko} from the northern T\={o}hoku region of Japan, {borozashi}, {hitomezashi} and {moy\={o}zashi}.
 All four stitching types are grounded in the cultural traditions of Japan dating back to the early Edo period, when sashiko was used to quilt together layers of roughly woven fabric, to mend well-used garments by adding strength and longevity and, finally, to decorate or embellish clothing and household textiles to turn the functional into the decorative.
 Hayes (2019) discusses the practical and cultural imperatives that led to the development of sashiko, how with societal change over time it fell out of everyday use, and then its revival as artform, nostalgic reference and mindfulness practice.
 One contemporary purpose in the practice of sashiko is to ornament, decorating clothing and homewares, generally working on a single layer of fabric (Briscoe, 2004; \textit{Simply Sashiko}, 2019/2020).
 A second is practical, mending garments as part of the sustainable slow fashion movement (Marquez, 2019; Iiduka 2019/2021).

+Historically, the indigo-dyed cloth and cotton thread available to the poorer regions of northern Japan gave a distinctive blue-and-white look to sashiko garments and textiles.
+A notable feature of sashiko, compared, say, to needlepoint, is the deliberate use of empty space in designs, reflecting a distinctively Japanese aesthetic (Mende \& Morishige, 1991).